We found 6 providers with an interest in gastrointestinal problems and who accept Coventry Bronze HMO near Brandon, FL.

-Dr. Farooque Dastgir is a specialist in adult gastroenterology.
-He works in Brandon, FL.
-He honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-Dr. Dastgir graduated from New York Medical College.
-For his professional training, Dr. Dastgir completed a residency program at Shands HealthCare.
-His hospital/clinic affiliations include South Bay Hospital and Brandon Regional Hospital.
+Dr. Farooque Dastgir's specialty is adult gastroenterology.
+Dr. Dastgir honors several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+He attended New York Medical College and then went on to complete his residency at Shands HealthCare.
+He is affiliated with South Bay Hospital and Brandon Regional Hospital.

 Relevant Interests: , colon cancer, acid reflux (GERD)

 Dr. Evan Tummel works as a general surgeon and surgical oncologist in Brandon, FL.
 Dr. Tummel's clinical interests include breast cancer surgery.
 He honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
 After attending the University of Texas Health Science Center at San Antonio, School of Medicine, he completed his residency training at a hospital affiliated with the University of South Florida (USF).
 His professional affiliations include St. Joseph's Hospital, Brandon Regional Hospital, and St. Joseph's Women's Hospital.